What the new Endangered Species Act rules mean for Washington state

 “We are in the middle of [a] massive extinction crisis, where biodiversity is threatened at a scale that only happened six times in the history of life on Earth, and the Trump administration's plans here are making it harder — not more efficient — for us to really tend to the biodiversity crisis,” Moskowitz says.
 “What the Trump administration's doing with the Endangered Species Act just fits in with the policy of basically hiding your head in the sand in terms of dealing with the climate crisis — and that's not going to just affect wolverines or orcas.
 It's going to affect us as well.”

-Update: We added language to clarify that USFWS is housed within the Department of the Interior, while NOAA Fisheries is part of the Department of Commerce.
+Update: We added language to clarify that USFWS is housed within the Department of the Interior, while NOAA Fisheries is part of the Department of Commerce; and on Sept.
+25, we updated the article to reflect that Washington AG Bob Ferguson decided to also file a lawsuit against the Trump administration on account of the rules.